CLARIAH/datasets-vlo/README.md

 #### User satisfaction scores

-To configure the VLO to gather user satisfaction scores via the web app, use the `mopinion.yml` overlay.
+To configure the VLO to gather user satisfaction scores via the web app, use the `mopinion` overlay.
 This will cause a snippet to be included at the end of every rendered page that enables a feedback panel defined and controlled via [Mopinion](https://app.mopinion.com).